phbradley/ADAPT/README.md

 https://github.com/RosettaCommons/RFantibody

-Note that ADAPT ships with a slightly modifed version of Alphafold2, but you will still a compatible Python environment to run it.
+Note that ADAPT ships with a slightly modifed version of Alphafold2, but you will still need a compatible Python environment to run it.
 The installation process is somewhat platform specific as it depends on your version of CUDA.

 ## telling ADAPT where to find things